Bray Port Concept

-And Container Ships are not all 20K + TEU mega-ships with a 20 metre draft!
+Large Container Ships are 20,000+ TEU capacity mega-ships with an 18 to 20 metre draft!

-Smaller ships of the New Panamax Class carry 9,500 TEU's, are 366m long x 49m wide, with a draft of 15.2m.
+Medium size ships of the New Panamax Class carry 9,500 TEU's, are 366m long x 49m wide, and a draft of 15.2m.

 Even this smaller Class of Container Ship cannot be accommodated in Ports such as Dublin or Belfast.

 Some 200 years ago, the magnificent Dun Laoghaire Harbour and Coastal Railway, were constructed with little more than picks and shovels.
-These and similar engineering feats, helped accelerate Ireland into the Nineteenth Century.
-Infrastructure is a driver of economics!